How does drain cleaning work

 Plumbing

-The answer to 'how does drain cleaning work' is that drain cleaning is the process of removing debris, buildup, and blockages from residential or commercial plumbing systems.
-This is typically done using specialized tools and techniques to clear clogged drains and restore proper water flow.
+The answer to 'how does drain cleaning work' is that drain cleaning is the process of removing built-up debris, hair, grease, and other blockages from drains and pipes to restore proper water flow.
+This is typically done with specialized tools and equipment like augers, snakes, and hydro-jets to physically dislodge and flush out the clog.

 Step-by-Step Guide